What Is a Rim Joist & Does It Need to Be Insulated?

 Rim joist air leaks aren’t as straightforward as they may seem, however.
 While heated air does escape through uninsulated rim joists along your home’s foundation, colder outside air is also drawn in by the so-called chimney effect or air leaks in the attic.

-As the warm air generated by your furnace rises up through your home and escapes through your attic, more cold air is drawn in through rim joist leaks in your basement.
+As the warm air generated by your furnace rises through your home and escapes through your attic, more cold air is drawn in through rim joist leaks in your basement.
 Besides making your entire home feel cold and drafty, this ongoing cycle drives your heating costs through the proverbial roof.

 Rim Joist Insulation Benefits